squinkylabs/SquinkyVCV/docs/sq.md

 * Time units are always 1/16 notes.
 * Insert note is always 1/4.

-Reset input not hooked up.

 It is probably possible to crash it with some note editor operations.
 But please report such things to me.

 ## Extending the length

 There is a temporary hack to make it possible to lengthen a track.
 You may move the cursor past the end of the track.
 If you insert a note there, the track will be extended in units of 4/4 bars to accommodate the new note.

 Note that it is not easy to know how long your track actually is.
-And it is currenly impossible to shorten it, once you have lengthened it.
+And it is currently impossible to shorten it, once you have lengthened it.

 ## Piano roll